 By now you've received an invitation to move from the Symantec, GeoTrust, Thawte, or RapidSSL console to your new DigiCert® CertCentral account.
 If you haven't received your invitation, talk to your account manager or contact us.

 When activating your new account, we automatically migrate some data over from your existing account, and you need to migrate or manually add some data yourself.

-When we migrate data from your existing account, we aren't removing it from your account.
+When we migrate data from your existing account, we aren't removing it.
 Rather, we are copying the information from your existing account and adding it to your new CertCentral account.
-In other words, data migration takes data from your old account and syncs it with your CertCentral account.
+In other words, data migration takes data from your old account and syncronizes it with your CertCentral account.

 Data migration only works one way: old account to CertCentral.
 We don't migrate data from your CertCentral account to your old account.

-As of June 2019, in preparation for your upgrade to CertCentral, we've been automatically migrating your validated organizations over from your current console to your CertCentral account.
-Each time you added a new validated organization to your old account, we added that organization to your CertCentral account.
+In preparation for your upgrade to CertCentral, we automatically migrated your validated organizations over from your current console to your CertCentral account.
+Additionally, when you add a newly validated organization to your old account, we automatically update that organization in your CertCentral account.

-As of February 12, 2020, validated organization validation (OV) and extended validation (EV) domains are migrated when you activate your DigiCert® CertCentral account.
+Organization-validated (OV) domains and Extended Validation (EV) domains are migrated when you activate your CertCentral account.

 Account contacts, such as administrators, subscribers, and other users, are not transferred to your new CertCentral account.
 You must manually add them to your CertCentral account yourself.

 See Manage users.